-Athens is an incredible travel destination for solo travelers, the capital city of Greece and the heart of the Ancient Greek empire.
+Are 2 days in Athens really enough?
+Athens is an incredible travel destination for all travelers, especially solo travelers.
+The capital city of Greece, and the heart of the Ancient Greek empire.
 Athens is filled with picturesque places, landmarks, and attractions just waiting to be discovered.

 Is 2 Days in Athens Enough?